majkimester/CurlThin/README.md

 `CurlThin-tfusion.Native` provides the native curl library for machines that do *not* have [libcurl](https://curl.se/windows/) in their PATH.
 <br/>If libcurl is already installed and in your PATH, you can skip `CurlThin-tfusion.Native`.

-After you add `CurlThin-tfusion.Native` to your project, your program *must* call the following method just once, before you can use curl:
+After you add `CurlThin-tfusion.Native` to your project, your program *must* call the following method just once, before you can use cURL:

 ```csharp
 CurlResources.Init();